Xmorelle/webpage/index.md

 ### About me

 I am an enthousiastic post-doctoral researcher focusing on the mechanics of soft polymer networks.
 I have completed a PhD thesis in Materials Science in the group of Pr.
 Thomas Pardoen at UCLouvain in Belgium.
 Then, I have pursued with a post-doctoral stay in the group of Pr.
 Zhigang Suo at Harvard University in the field of Soft Active Materials for 2 years.
-I am now working in the Laboratory of Soft Matter Science and Engineering at ESPCI ParisTech with Pr.
+I am now working in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with Pr.
 Costantino Creton and Pr.
 Matteo Ciccotti.

 To learn more details on my backgroung, have a look at my [CV](/DownloadableFiles/CV_XavierMORELLE_mid-dec2018.pdf).

 ### Recent news

-- **12/2018** : Stay tuned for some "big" changes as a complete re-shape of this website is planned for the end of December! (sorry in advance for possible maintenance unavailability or small mistakes that will inevitably occur during this process)
+- **2/2019** : Our last paper on how to use anisotropy to design flaw-insensitive hydrogels that resist fatigue crack growth is just out!
+Have a look at it (see publications section) and thanks again to Ruobing Bai for the resilience in wrapping up this very nice work!

+- **1/2019** : Last minute change of plans, I will be replacing a colleague at the APS March meeting... so, new return to Boston in the beginning of March.

 - **11/2018** : my abstract for the 42nd Annual Meeting of the Adhesion Society got accepted, see you in Hilton Head, South Carolina in February 2019!